-NUC University (NUC) is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE) www.msche.org.
+NUC University (NUC) is an accredited institution and a member of the Middle States Commission on Higher Education (MSCHE or the Commission) www.msche.org.
 NUC's NUC University - IBC Technical Division (NUC-IBC), NUC University - Florida Technical College (NUC-FTC), and The Digital Animation & Visual Effects School (The DAVE School) are included in this accreditation.
 NUC's accreditation status is Accreditation Reaffirmed.
 The Commission's most recent action on the institution's accreditation status on 2019 was to reaffirm accreditation.
-MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education.
+MSCHE is recognized by the U.S. Secretary of Education to conduct accreditation and pre-accreditation (candidate status) activities for institutions of higher education including distance, correspondence education, and direct assessment programs offered at those institutions.
+The Commission's geographic area of accrediting activities is throughout the United States.